LAlibrary/Markov_Chain_Chord_Progressions/README.md

 Using R, I computed the transition probability matrices for each artist.

-I gathered chord progressions through the sites Chordify and HookTheory, and I constructed a vector of chords in R attributing to each song by each artist.
+I gathered chord progressions through the sites Chordify and HookTheory (cited in report below), and I constructed a vector of chords in R attributing to each song by each artist.

 Full detailed report can be read [here](https://drive.google.com/file/d/134dFluWyTyfalqecKEDoP2qqQ67duInS/view?usp=share_link).